Enapa-Asamoah/Deep-Learning_EuroSAT_Classifier/lightvision/IMPLEMENTATION.md

 # LightVision Implementation Guide

-## 🎯 Implementation Roadmap for Publication-Ready Research
+## Implementation Roadmap

-This document provides a comprehensive, publication-ready implementation guide for the LightVision project.
-The implementation is structured to produce statistically rigorous, reproducible results suitable for high-impact journal publication.
+This document provides a practical implementation guide for the LightVision project.
+The guide is organized to help you produce reproducible results with proper statistical analysis.

-## Phase 1: Foundation & Baseline Models (Weeks 1-3)
+## Phase 1: Foundation & Baseline Models

 ### 1.1 Dataset Selection and Preparation